TotalGriffLock/opnsense-plugin-phpipamagent/README.md

 Assign some subnets to this agent in phpIPAM

 Create some cron jobs in OPNsense to run regular scans at System -> Settings -> Cron.
-The commands to add are "Run an IPAM discovery task" and "Run an IPAM update task"
+The commands to add are "Run an IPAM discovery task" and "Run an IPAM update task".
+The agent author recommends both to run every 15 minutes.